 Automates over 80% of common operational tasks increasing security, consistency, and response times.

 The COVID-19 crisis has emphasized that companies with the most flexibility tend to be the best prepared.
-As cybersecurity professionals embrace new models of connectivity and office work, it’s imperative to maintain due diligence to outfit business for the moment at hand, but also to remain prepared for the next challenge ahead.
+As cybersecurity professionals embrace new models of connectivity and office work, and new methodologies for cybersecurity like a secure access service edge (SASE) grow in popularity, it’s imperative to maintain due diligence to outfit business for the moment at hand, but also to remain prepared for the next challenge ahead.
 InterVision’s Cloud Migration Lifecycle Assurance (CMLA) process for AWS migration and the fully managed AWS landing zone specifically built for compliance in our AMS by InterVision offering are a way to ensure verifiable compliance and security, both now and in the future.